cdapio/hydrator-plugins/core-plugins/docs/TPFSAvro-batchsink.md

 **compressionCodec:** Optional parameter to determine the compression codec to use on the resulting data.
 Valid values are None, Snappy, and Deflate.

+**convertTimestampToMillis** Converts timestamp in microseconds to timestamp in milliseconds.
+This means data with microsecond level precision will be reduced to millisecond level precision.
+If this option is set to false, when fileset with timestamp in microseconds is explored, the timestamp field type will be `bigint` in hive instead of `timestamp`.
+Default value for this option is true.

 Example
 -------
 This example will write to a ``TimePartitionedFileSet`` named ``'users'``: